turingschool/backend-curriculum-site/module4/lessons/translation-station.md

 Let's list out some of the ways we've moved our data around before:

 - Getting data out of a database into memory
-- Reading a file into memory
+- Extracting data from an HTML form
-- Storing data in session (from memory)
+- Storing data in session

 What are some other sources and destinations for data?